lassejlv/keyra/README.md

 A lightweight, Redis-compatible server written in Go.

+> [!WARNING]
+> This is a work in progress, it is not ready for production use yet.

 ## Features

 - **Core Commands**: SET, GET, DEL, TYPE, TTL, PING, EXPIRE, EXPIREAT, AUTH